 The angel asks this rhetorical question to emphasize that Zechariah should have known what these things mean.
-This question can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "Surely you know what these are."
-(See: Rhetorical Question)
+(See: Rhetorical Question (p.313))

-ULT

-13 Then he said to me, "Do you not know what these {are}?"
-I said, "No, my master."

 These are the sons of fresh olive oil

 The branches symbolize these people, but they are not literally the people.
-Alternate translation: "These two branches represent the sons of fresh olive oil" (See: Symbolic Language)
+Alternate translation: "These two branches represent the sons of fresh olive oil" (See: Symbolic Language (p.321)) (See: Symbolic Language (p.321))

-ULT

-14 Then he said, "These {are} the two sons of oil who stand before the Lord of all the earth."

 the sons of fresh olive oil

 This idiom means that these men have been anointed with fresh olive oil.
 A person who is anointed is one whom Yahweh has chosen or appointed for a special duty.
-Alternate translation: "the anointed men" or "the men whom Yahweh has appointed" (See: Idiom)
+Alternate translation: "the anointed men" or "the men whom Yahweh has appointed" (See: Idiom (p.279)) (See: Idiom (p.279))

 who stand before the Lord

 The idiom "stand before" means to be in a person's presence and to serve him.
-Alternate translation: "who serve the Lord" (See: Idiom)
+Alternate translation: "who serve the Lord" (See: Idiom (p.279)) (See: Idiom (p.279))

 Zechariah 4:14 :: Zechariah 5

 Zechariah 5

 Zechariah 5 General Notes

 Structure and formatting

 This chapter contains the next two visions.
 One is about a flying scroll and one is about the basket filled with iniquity.
-(See: iniquity)
+(See: iniquity (p.337))

 Then I turned

 The word "I" refers to Zechariah.